are available 24/7 through your installation Family Advocacy Program.

-Temporary lodging on Fort Drum is privatized and managed by Intercontinental Hotels Group (IHG).
-Newly arriving Soldiers and Families may choose to stay in on-post or off-post temporary lodging facilities.
+Temporary lodging on Fort Drum is privatized and managed by the InterContinental Hotels Group.
+Newly arriving soldiers and their families may choose to stay in on-post or off-post temporary lodging facilities.
 A Statement of Non-Availability is no longer needed to stay at an off-post lodging facility.
-Reservations are on a first come-first served basis and should be made as far in advance as possible by visiting the IHG Army Hotels website or calling 1-877-771-8326 or (315) 773-7777.
+Reservations are on a first-come, first-served basis and should be made as far in advance as possible by visiting the IHG Army Hotels website or calling 877-771-8326 or 315-773-7777.

 A limited number of rooms are available for your pet to stay with you.
 It is strongly recommended that you make pet boarding arrangements prior to arrival, if needed.
 See the Household Goods-Shipping Pets narrative for a list of pet boarding facilities.

-IHG Pet Policy: Vaccination records are required at check-in.
+IHG pet policy: Your pet’s vaccination records are required at check-in.
 You will be charged a $75 nonrefundable fee for one to five nights.
-After that, $7 per night fee applies.
-There is a maximum of two pets per room.
-Only cats and dogs are permitted.
+After that, a $7 per night fee applies.
+No more than two pets per room are allowed, and only cats and dogs are permitted.

-Amenities at IHG: A new Candlewood Suites Hotel opened November 2018 on Fort Drum.
-Each room features a kitchenette with full size refrigerator, dishwasher, stovetop, microwave, pots & pans, dishes and more.
+Amenities at IHG: A Candlewood Suites Hotel opened in November 2018 on Fort Drum.
+Each room features a kitchenette with full-size refrigerator, dishwasher, stovetop, microwave, pots and pans, dishes and more.
 This fully equipped suite is designed to make your move more comfortable.
 A full hot breakfast is served daily.
-There is also a Weekly Social on Wednesdays that offers a complimentary light dinner to hotel guests.
-We offer free laundry facilities on site, a 24 hour fitness room, BBQ Grills and a Lending Locker with other household items and games available to sign-out.
+There is also a weekly social on Wednesdays that offers a complimentary light dinner to hotel guests.
+We offer free laundry facilities on-site, a 24-hour fitness room, barbecue grills and a Lending Locker with household items and games available to sign out.

 If you are a married soldier or have custody of your children, make sure your orders state “dependents – yes.”
 If your orders do not state “dependents – yes,” seek guidance from your losing unit about having your orders amended.

-Concurrent travel means your Family members travel with you.
-Concurrent travel must be authorized on your PCS orders or the military will not pay for your Family to travel.
+Concurrent travel means your family members are traveling with you.
+Concurrent travel must be authorized on your permanent change of station orders or the military will not pay for your family to travel.